amitsaha/amitsaha.github.io/content/hard-links-soft-links-linux.md

 I wonder what kind of security risk this may post - may be we need symbolic links with checksums?

+## Investigation: Modifying original file contents

+What happens if we modify the original file contents?
+They will be reflected in both types of links

+## Investigation: Directories and Links

+## Miscellaneous

-## Investigation: Is it a symbolic link or a hard link?
+### Is it a symbolic link or a hard link?

 As a program how do I know if a file is a "regular" file, symbolic link or a hard link?
 The answer lies in the data that the `stat()` system call returns.
 Specifically, the `st_mode` field as described [here](http://man7.org/linux/man-pages/man7/inode.7.html).

-## Investigation: Directories and Links

-## Links and Filesystem Boundaries
+### Links and Filesystem Boundaries

+A hard link - since it points to the same Inode cannot span a filesystem boundary.
+That is, we cannot create a hard link to a file which resides in a different filesystem.
+Soft links have no such limitations.

 ## Using links to solve a problem

 ## Learning more